anush89/Exploring-Multiple-Processes-and-IPC/README.md

  There is no memory protection.

- Memory will initialize itself by reading a file named ìprogram.txtî beginning at address 0.
+ Memory will initialize itself by reading a file named ‚Äúprogram.txt‚Äù beginning at address 0.

  Each line in the file will hold one integer which may be an instruction or an operand.